YosysHQ/yosys/docs/source/using_yosys/more_scripting/selections.rst

 Module and design context
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 Commands can be executed in *module/* or *design/* context.
 Until now all commands have been executed in design context.
-The ``cd`` command can be used to switch to module context.
+The :cmd:ref:`cd` command can be used to switch to module context.

 In module context all commands only effect the active module.
 Objects in the